undergrad-partner-school

 Knowing what to expect out of campus life at a college or university can set you up for success.
 Find out some details about campus life at Georgia Institute of Technology.

-Its campus spans 400 acres.
+Its campus is 400 acres in size.

 Student Organizations